fleverest/elections.dtree/README.md

 `n` grows, the prior concentration parameters (defined by `a0` in our implementation) need to be on the order of `1 / n!` to ensure the prior is not overly informative.
-If `n` is large enough, this may be smaller than the available floating-point precision.
+If `n` is large enough, this may be smaller than the available precision.
 Also, the fact that this varies by `n` is inconvenient.
 A more practical alternative is given by the Dirichlet-tree distribution, which we implement in this package.

 The Dirichlet-tree distribution consists of nested Dirichlet distributions, arranged hierarchically in a tree structure.
 The structure represents the